azambakides/TheatreEventsMS/README.md

 The target audience of this app are fans and lovers of art and culture, who want a simple and easy way to search for a show that will be part of their next cultured trip.

-## The Visualisation
+## Features

 ---
+These are the features of the Microservice:

+1. H2 database hold the data of the shows
+2. Hover table of choice of shows
+3. Button to select the show
+4. Once show is selected, the user is taken to another page that displays a departing message and the show details

+## Implementation Plan - Part A: Design

+---
 ![sketchMS](src/main/resources/img/sketchMS.png)

-This was my initial sketch that began my visualisation.
+This was my initial wireframe (aka sketch) that began my visualisation.

-I had an initial visualisation of the theatre curtains, and a welcome message displayed on the top with the app name.
+I had a vision of the theatre curtains, and a welcome message displayed on the top with the app name.
 Underneath, I wanted there to be a UI-term of a hamburger menu with four separate drop-down choice of:

 1. Show name
 2. Show date